The Ultimate Guide to Worms in Pets

 - Poor growth

-If you notice any of these symptoms in your dog, consult your vet immediately as they can not only be a sign of a hookworm infestation but also other illnesses, and if left untreated, a hookworm infestation can be fatal.
+If you notice any of these symptoms in your dog, consult your vet immediately as they can not only be a sign of a hookworm infestation but also other illnesses.
+If left untreated, a hookworm infestation can be fatal.

 Whipworms in Dogs and Cats